Magyartanulas/magyartanulas.github.io/dative_possession.md

 ![Consequences](https://magyartanulas.github.io/public/consequences.png)

 *- Mikor tanulod már meg végre?
-Mikor mikor tanulod már meg végre, hogy a tetteidnek következményei vannak?*
+Mikor tanulod már meg végre, hogy a tetteidnek következményei vannak?*

+<span class="spoiler">When will you learn?
+When will you learn that your actions have consequences?</span>

 ### More on Postpositions